Timmmdavis/CutAndDisplace/README.md

 [Index ^](#cutanddisplace)

 Codes for 2D and 3D are laid out in the same manner.
+To run:
+* Download the file from GitHub
+* Unzip the folder and move it to the directory you would like to work from
+* If you rename the folder make sure the new name still contains: 'CutAndDisplace'
+* Open MATLAB
+* Run the file inside the folder called ‘AddFilePaths.m’
-Both are run using and editing 'MainFrame.m' in the respective 2D or 3D directory.
-The paths are added when this is run.
+* Then run using and editing 'MainFrame.m' in the respective 2D or 3D directory

 ## 2. Analytical tests